 In fact, one of the strategies that the feds use in investigating healthcare fraud cases is scaring employees to death.
 In turn, the employees start talking and giving information to the higher-ups, who are really responsible.

 They're the ones making the most money from healthcare fraud.
-But the feds aggressively pursue the employees to try to get them to testify against the doctors or individuals making the real money from health care fraud.
+Still, the feds aggressively pursue the employees in an attempt to get them to testify against the doctors or individuals who are actually profiting from healthcare fraud.

-Sentencing Guidelines Under Federal System For Health Care Fraud Convictions
+Sentencing Guidelines Under the Federal System For Health Care Fraud Convictions

 The sentencing for healthcare fraud convictions depends on the type of healthcare fraud committed.
-Healthcare fraud is usually charged with the United States Code sections at the criminal level.
+Healthcare fraud is typically charged under United States Code sections at the criminal level.
 Each of those code sections has a base offense level.
 The severity of the offense, the amount of money involved, and the number of victims impacted are all factors that can influence the sentencing guidelines for healthcare fraud convictions.

 Then, special enhancements or characteristics related to those particular charges can increase the number of points you get related to the sentencing guidelines.

-For example, the biggest factor is the amount of money taken from the government.
-Was it a couple of thousands, millions, or somewhere in between?
+For example, the most significant factor is the amount of money allocated from the government.
+Was it a couple of thousand, millions, or somewhere in between?

 That's really where you start to get down to the nitty-gritty as far as punishment is concerned.
 The more money that was taken, the more time in federal custody you will face.